 Hey Jenny, wanna learn some cool pre-header tips?

-Cool, so to start with limit pre-header message to unique 85-100 characters that are different from subject line.
+Cool, so to start with, limit pre-header message to unique 85-100 characters, different from subject line.

 Ah!
 Alright - True that!
 Does that also include view online text?